Workers' and Peasants' Inspection of East Germany: Leadership

-The chairman was assisted by a deputy (titled first deputy chairmen until 1969, then state secretary), namely Günter Sieber (1963–1965), Hans Albrecht (1965–1968), Werner Greiner-Petter (1968–1971), Albert Stief (1971–1977), and Heinz Kittner (c.
+The chairman was assisted by a state secretary (titled first deputy chairmen until 1969), namely Günter Sieber (1963–1965), Hans Albrecht (1965–1968), Werner Greiner-Petter (1968–1971), Albert Stief (1971–1977), Herbert Ebert (1977–1988), and Heinz Kittner (c.
 1989).
+There were five additional deputy chairmen.

 The Committee for People's Control was led by Heinz Kittner, former ABI state secretary, who also held ministerial rank.
-Kittner had already been the leading official of the ABI after Stief's resignation in November 1989, proposing changes to make the ABI more independent.
+Kittner had already been the leading official of the ABI after Stief's resignation in November 1989, proposing changes to make the ABI more independent and announcing a new inspectorate investigating abuse of office charges.